Laulajatar/my-oblivion-mods/README.md

 Mania/Dementia weather isn't clearly divided anymore, chances for the corresponding weathers are higher in the right region, but all weathers can happen everywhere.
 Actually not fully sure if they are *unused* so could have weird effect if they are used in a scene/script.
 Nights are 50% darker.

-## Respawning Ayleid Stones

-Replaces Ayleid stones on pickup with a new one that will respawn in (ini set) intervals.
-No known issues.
-Since it uses PlaceAtMe, check uninstall instructions if you ever want to uninstall.